 Top-Ranking URL

-The top-ranking URL is the post at the top of the SERP that is most similar to your site.
-For some topics, the first URL you see may be a sales page or a site like Wikipedia that is far different from your own.
+The top-ranking URL is the post at the top of the SERP most similar to your site.
+For some topics, the first URL may be a sales page or a site like Wikipedia that is far different from your own.
 Because of this, you’ll want to disregard those sites and focus on the highest-ranking page similar to your website.

 Total Organic Traffic